Guptodhoner Sandhane

-Guptodhoner Sondhane is a 2018 Indian Bengali action, adventure and mystery film, written and directed by Dhrubo Banerjee and produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films.
+Guptodhoner Sondhane is a 2018 Indian Bengali-language action-adventure film written and directed by Dhrubo Banerjee and produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films.
 The film was a blockbuster at the box-office.

 Plot

 Professor Subarna Sen, alias Sonada, is a professor of history at Oxford University.
 Returning to India after several years, Sonada meets his nephew Abir and Jhinuk, Abir's best friend.
 Abir takes Sonada to their ancestral home in the village of Manikantapur, where Abir’s eccentric but erudite maternal uncle Harinarayan Singha Roy had recently died under mysterious circumstances.
 During their visit, they learn of the 350-year-old Mughal treasure of emperor Shah Jahan's second son, Prince Shuja, that is hidden somewhere in that palace.
 Before his death, Harinarayan Singha Roy had left a clue in his diary to help Abir locate the treasure.
 At the same time, they discover that the local promoter and political hopeful Dashanan Da also knows about the treasure and is trying to steal it.